- The Aldyn

 - 101 West End Avenue

-Touted as one of the most well-run and amenity-filled apartments in the area, The Aldyn gives residents a desirable and luxurious lifestyle.
+The best Upper West Side luxury apartments are at The Aldyn.
+Touted as one of the most well-run and amenity-filled apartment buildings in the area, The Aldyn gives residents a desirable and luxurious lifestyle.
 This is one of several upscale buildings owned by Windsor Properties—the most awarded apartment company in the area.

 Getting an apartment at the Aldyn is a bragging right in its own right.
 A small studio starts at $4,000 a month.
 Four-bedroom apartments can quickly soar past the $10,000 monthly rent mark.
 For luxury apartments, that’s not bad.
 Even so, it’s way out of other people’s price range.

-180 Riverside is one of the newer constructions to make the list of coveted apartment buildings on the Upper West side.
+180 Riverside is one of the newer luxury buildings on the Upper West Side.
 Gorgeous views of the Hudson River, an in-apartment grocery store, a 24-hour concierge, and free shuttles to 72nd street make this an excellent pick for people who want it all.

 Apartments here are pretty reasonable in terms of luxury rentals, with studios starting at $3,800 or so.
 Larger apartments can easily run higher than $6,000 or more.
 With that said, being a person who lives in 180 Riverside comes with a community advantage that makes it way better than other options on the market.